IMRL/Night-Rider/README.md

-This is the code repository for the ICRA'24 paper "Night-Rider: Nocturnal Vision-aided Localization in Streetlight Maps Using Invariant Extended Kalman Filtering"
+This is the code repository for the ICRA'24 paper "**Night-Rider: Nocturnal Vision-aided Localization in Streetlight Maps Using Invariant Extended Kalman Filtering**"

 [![Night-Rider: Nocturnal Vision-aided Localization in Streetlight Maps Using Invariant Extended Kalman Filtering](cover.png)](http://www.youtube.com/watch?v=Hs067MNuoQE "Night-Rider: Nocturnal Vision-aided Localization in Streetlight Maps Using Invariant Extended Kalman Filtering")